Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 The Bezel is a Case Part, Not a Watch Part

-Since you've already read our article on pocket watch cases (if you haven't, you can read it here), then you know that pocketwatch movements and cases were almost always made by different companies.
-Since the bezel is part of the watch case, and not part of the watch movement, there's no way to identify or fit a bezel using the watch's serial number.
+If you've already read our article on pocket watch cases, then you know that pocketwatch movements and cases were almost always made by different companies.
+Since the bezel is part of the watch case, and not part of the watch movement, there's no way to identify or fit a bezel using the watch movement's serial number.
 A particular watch movement could potentially be found in cases from dozens of different case companies, so knowing the serial number from the watch movement doesn't tell us anything about the watch case or the size of the bezel or crystal.

 Unfortunately, without a properly fitting bezel, it is not possible to install a new crystal to protect the hands and dial of the watch.